OpenNebula/website/content/getting_started/try_opennebula/opennebula_sandbox_deployment/deploy_opennebula_onprem_with_poc_iso.md

 ## Requirements

-The OpenNebula PoC ISO is based on AlmaLinux 9, and thus it shares the same requirements to run.
+The OpenNebula ISO is based on AlmaLinux 9, and thus it shares the same requirements to run.
 Note that only the x86-64-v2 instruction set (introduced in 2008\) is supported.
-The following table states the minimum requirements for installing the PoC ISO.
+The following table states the minimum requirements for installing the ISO.

 | Component | Required |
 | :---- | :---- |